greg-raven/Impeachment-Chronicles/_posts/2024-06-28-biden-speech.md

 Look, he doesn't understand what I think all of you do.
 America is the finest, the most unique nation in the world.

 We're the only nation in the world --- and I mean this sincerely.
-It's a fact statement, not a hyper- --- hyperbolic statement.
+It's a fact statement, not a hyper ... hyperbolic statement.
 It's fact.
 We're the only nation in the world built on an idea.
 All other nations are built on ethnicity, geography, and other --- religion.
 But we're built on an idea that we're all created equal --- and deserve to be treated equally throughout our lives.

 We've never fully lived up, but I'll be damned in the year 2024, just two years --- just two years before the 250th anniversary of our Declaration of Independence that I'll let Donald Trump walk away from it.